Lan-Jing/Courses/DCS325 Distributed System/Distributed File System/Readme.md

 ![Struct](assets/struct.png?raw=true "Structure of the File System")

-* The lock manager and the metadata server(MDS) are first online.
+* The lock manager and the metadata server(MDS) should be first online.
 * Then file servers should register themselves to the MDS, getting their unique IDs.
 * File servers send heartbeat to the MDS in every circle(e.g. five seconds), or will be considered offline.
 * Clients request list of active servers, then choose one to connect to.